AdobeDocs/dynamic-media-classic.en/help/using/quick-start-swatch-sets.md

 ---
 # Quick Start: Swatch Sets{#quick-start-swatch-sets}

 Adobe Dynamic Media Classic Swatch Sets give users an integrated viewing experience.
-In the dynamic Swatch Set Viewer, users can see an item rendered in a different color, material, texture, finish, or fabric merely by clicking a thumbnail.
+In the dynamic Swatch Set Viewer, users can see an item rendered in a different color, material, texture, finish, or fabric merely by selecting a thumbnail.

 This Swatch Sets Quick Start is designed to get you up and running quickly with Swatch Set techniques in Adobe Dynamic Media Classic.